 | ASTM A999 / A999M | General requirements for alloy and stainless steel pipe |

-For critical service, supplementary requirements may include ultrasonic examination, radiography for welded pipe, intergranular corrosion testing where specified, third-party inspection, and full traceability on the MTC.
-Buyers should also confirm whether the project calls for seamless or welded construction, specific end preparation, and client-specific documentation requirements.
+For critical service, supplementary requirements may include radiography for welded pipe, ultrasonic examination, intergranular corrosion testing where specified, third-party inspection, and full traceability on the MTC.
+Purchasers should also confirm whether the project calls for seamless or welded construction, specific end preparation, and client-specific quality documentation.

 Chemical Composition of ASTM A312 TP316H